 - 9. KVM Switch OSUI Hot Key.
 Select the hotkey to use when switching between target server displays. - 10.
 For the Broadcast Port, type the broadcast port number in the Port field if you want to use a port other then 5000. - 11.
-Check the Enable Logging checkbox if you want to enable logging. - 12.
+Check the Enable Logging checkbox only if directed to by Technical Support.
+This option creates a log file in your home directory. - 12.
 Click OK when finished or click Cancel to exit this window without saving changes.
 Click Apply any time during your selection to apply an option you have chosen.